gandalf3/pixsee/ideas.md

 * apng
 * we'll have to see about video formats, seems kind of out of scope but if we're doing animated formats anyway..
 * ¡ M I D I !

+### HDR Support

+* Load .hdr and .exr images
+* Dynamic range scaling controls, log transform
+* Panoramic mapping/viewing?

+### Image sequence support?

+Maybe, djv_view already does a good job of this for most things, though HDR image sequence viewing would be welcome.